rust-lang/rust/text/0000-dst-coercion.md

 arbitrary code.
 If we need the increased flexibility, I believe we can add a manual option to the `CoerceUnsized` trait backwards compatibly.

-The proposed design could be tweaked: we could make newtype coercions opt-in (this would complicate other parts of the proposal though).
-We could change the `CoerceUnsized` trait in many ways (we experimented with an associated type to indicate the field type which is coerced, for example).
+The proposed design could be tweaked: for example, we could change the `CoerceUnsized` trait in many ways (we experimented with an associated type to indicate the field type which is coerced, for example).